zycietocalareszta/cx-interview-questions/shopping_basket/assignment.md

 You have been asked to implement a "shopping basket" pricing library for a supermarket.

 This is a component which if given a "basket" of products chosen by a customer, a "catalogue" of products available in a supermarket and a list of special offers, can calculate the price of goods including any applicable discounts.
+In other words, the basket component is responsible for working out which offers are applicable to products and applying those offers to work out the final price.

 This is to be a component of a much bigger system.
 It could be used in a number of different ways by other developers, for example in an online-shop or in the supermarket's cash-registers.
-For this reason, it needs to be written in a way that is reusable and makes few assumptions about how it will be used.
+For this reason, it needs to be designed to be reusable.

 For any given basket, catalogue and offers your solution should return the sub-total, discount and total, all accurate to at least two decimal places.
 Prices can be returned as floating point numbers.

 ### Definitions

 * **sub-total**: The undiscounted cost of items in a basket.
 * **discount**: The amount of money which must be subtracted from the subtotal in order to calculate the final price of the goods in the basket.
 * **total**: The final price of goods in the basket once the discount has been applied.
 * **offers**: These are pricing rules which under some circumstances may cause one or more items in the basket to be discounted, and consequently change the final price of the basket.
 * **catalogue**: The products currently sold by the supermarket.
-This component requires that products have a unique name and a price,
+This component requires that products have a unique name and a price.
+At minimum, the catalogue maps product names onto non-discounted prices.

 ### Behavior